We have a duty to investigate complaints of alleged noise nuisance and take action where appropriate in accordance with

 - If you and the person who is creating the nuisance both live in properties owned by a housing association, please contact them and follow their noise complaints process.

-- If you've tried the above but the noise issue has not improved, you can report it to us using the link below or by contacting us to make a complaint.
+- If you've tried the above but the noise issue has not improved, you can report it to us or by contacting us to make a complaint.
 You will need to provide us with: your name and address, details of the noise, when and how long the noise occurs, how the noise affects you and anything done to try and deal with the problem.
 We need this information because if we recieve a request for a formal investigation, we will look to formally write to the person causing the alleged nuisance.

 Please keep a record of the nuisance by downloading a diary sheet as this will help us to investigate at a later stage if the issue is not resolved.
 Subject to the evidence provided, you may then be required to download the Noise app on your smart phone via your app store to keep track.
 Please contact us to make us aware if you use this app as we can only accept recordings if the investigation requires the Noise app and you will have been notified to use the Noise app.

 Types of noise problems